gpustack/gpustack/docs/architecture/components.md

 ### Inference Server

 Inference servers are the backends that performs the inference tasks.
 GPUStack uses [llama-box](https://github.com/gpustack/llama-box) as the inference server.

+### RPC Server

+Inference servers are the backends that performs the inference tasks.
+GPUStack uses [llama-box](https://github.com/gpustack/llama-box) as the inference server.

+The rpc-server allows running llama-box backend on a remote host.
+The Inference Server communicates with one or several instances of rpc-server and offloads computations to them.
+This can be used for distributed LLM inference across workers.